Crazy Taxi

 How much you enjoy the gameplay loop of Crazy Taxi will determine how long you will stick with it.
 As much as I like it it can’t be denied that the game is light on content.
 Unlike say Tony Hawk that has multiple skate parks Crazy Taxi only has one city.
 While it is large once you’ve memorized the layout it then becomes a matter of min/maxing to earn the most money.
 Make no mistake, the game is incredibly fun.
 There has been many times where I’ve said “just one more game” only to realize a few hours had passed.
 But the one city does grow old quickly.

-Any review of Crazy Taxi that doesn’t mention its…crazy soundtrack can’t be taken seriously.
+Any review of Crazy Taxi that does not mention its…crazy soundtrack can’t be serious.
 The selection of rock songs match the game’s off the wall antics perfectly.
 The game even introduced me to bands I had never heard of like Bad Religion and the Offspring.
 The music is great but becomes grating quickly due to its repetition.
 There are only a few songs with certain ones getting the most airtime.
 I pray to God I never hear the Offspring’s “All I Want” ever again.
 With a few more songs the soundtrack selection would have been classic.

 In Closing